MarkAdell/my_articles/README.md

 console.log(lastNumberBiggerThanOne); // 2
 ```

 As a final note, you may initially find yourself somewhat resistant to using higher-order functions in your code.
 It is understandable because all of us got introduced to loops first and became accustomed to using them.
-However, I can assure you that with little practice and commitment to using higher-order functions whenever possible, it will become second nature and you will appreciate their power and elegance.
+However, I can assure you that with little practice and commitment to using higher-order functions whenever possible, it will become second nature and you will start to appreciate their power and elegance.

 ## Can functional programming be used within OOP code?

 Definitely!
-You can make use of several functional programming concepts while writing object-oriented code, such as immutability, pure functions and higher-order functions.
+You can make use of several functional programming concepts while writing object-oriented code, such as immutability, pure functions, and higher-order functions.

 Let's see a Java example where **all** the concepts we talked about in this article are applied: